truher/frc-test/cv1/retroreflection.md

 I_v = m_1 \frac{d^2}{A_o}
 $$

-So the ratio of refleted intensity to incident flux is:
+So the ratio of reflected intensity to incident flux is:

 $$
 R_A = \frac{I_v}{\phi_v} = \frac{m_1 \frac{d^2}{A_o}} {\frac{m_2}{A_o} A} = \frac{m_1 d^2}{m_2 A}